mrgeyer/Mario-Classroom/README.md

 - To erase a portion of the screen, click the small e.
 Then click a color to draw again.
 - To erase the whole screen, click the large E.

 That should be all the features.
-If you have any questions, submit them using the Issues tab.
+If you have any questions, submit them using the <a href=https://github.com/mrgeyer/Mario-Classroom/issues">Issues tab</a>.